Mary Eyre

-Eyre played hockey for England 16 times from 1945–51, scoring 17 goals.
+Eyre played hockey for England 16 times from 1945 to 1951, scoring 17 goals.

 She competed in the Wimbledon Ladies' Doubles nine times between 1949 and 1957, reaching the quarter-finals four times.

 In the 2006 New Year Honours, she was appointed an MBE, "For services to Sport".

 In later life, she was President of the East Gloucestershire Hockey Club.